xtie97/LAS-Net/README.md

-# Longitudinally-aware Segmentation Network (LAS-Net) for Pediatric Hodgkin Lymphoma:bookmark_tabs:
+# Longitudinally-aware Segmentation Network (LAS-Net) for Pediatric Hodgkin Lymphoma :bookmark_tabs:

 This repository contains the code for the paper [**Automatic Quantification of Serial PET/CT Images for Pediatric Hodgkin Lymphoma Patients Using a Longitudinally-Aware Segmentation Network**](https://arxiv.org/abs/2404.08611) (under review).